Keyanswers/RadChart-Function/Readme.md

 ```

-#### Dataset Orange (it has data about Growth of Orange Trees)
+#### Dataset Orange (It has data about the growth of orange trees)

-As a simple example of the vector option, the first column from the Orange dataset has been converted from a factor to a numeric.
+As a simple example of the vector option, the first column from the Orange dataset has been converted from a factor to numeric.

 ```{r}
 data(Orange)